Continuation-of-Ashford/ashford-docs/character_creation/1_general_character_creation.md

+# Character rules

+Outside of gamemplay rules, we have some rules to keep games safe and enjoyable for everyone.
+* Child characters are not allowed.
+This includes underaged characters and those who are childlike in appearance and mind.
+* All character art must be safe for work.

 # General Character Creation

 Anywhere where you see a "filtered list" of options in a picture on the next page, you can recreate that selection on [5e.tools](https://5e.tools), which is an unofficial D&D 5e resource.